haileytapia/portfolio/DocumentationStandards.md

 I created the following content to provide consistent and effective guidelines for technical writing.
 {: .fs-6 : .fw-300 }

-Use the table of contents below to access samples related to documentation standards.
+Use the table of contents below to access my writing samples related to documentation standards.